About the author

-First, a memoir/coming-of-age story of John van Dorn (John’s “pseudonym” for this book), Some Women I Have Known, starting with little John (7) driving young Audrey Hepburn (13, then still Audrey Reston) in his pony wagon during World War II.
-It then describes his various loves and adventures while growing up, until he “matures” and marries wisely (according to her).
+First, a memoir/coming-of-age story of John van Dorn (John’s “pseudonym” for this book), Some Women I Have Known, starting with little John (7) driving young Audrey Hepburn (13, then still Audrey Ruston) in his pony wagon during World War II.
+The next 13 chapters describe his various loves and adventures while growing up until he “matures” and marries wisely (according to her).

 Second, a novel, entitled Enchanting The Swan, a romantic love story about two graduate student-musicians struggling to regain lost love.